Measuring Fabry-Perot fringes#

 Or activate the “Cross section” tool

-Let’s try the first option, by selecting the “Line profile…” entry :
+Let’s try the first option: select the “Line profile…” entry .

 corresponds to the